Boris Johnson pushes through suspension of British parliament

 The currency has slightly recovered from near-historic lows in the latter half of this month as investors have broadly welcomed opposition plans to frustrate a no-deal Brexit.

-A petition demanding that moves to suspend parliament are halted has hit 100,000 signatures, meaning it will be considered for debate by MPs.
-The petition on parliament’s website amassed the number required in less than three hours. – Copyright The Financial Times Limited 2019/Reuters/PA
+An online petition demanding that the moves to suspend parliament are halted reached 750,000 signatures shortly after 8pm on Wednesday, suggesting it was on course for 1 million by the end of the day.
+As the petition has secured the necessary 100,000 signatures it will be considered for debate by MPs. – Copyright The Financial Times Limited 2019/Reuters/PA